SSD2015/TeamTheFank/Glossary.md

 ## Glossary

 ## eXceed Camp
-  This camp use for impoving programing skill in group in real situation.
-A group have 4-5 people.
+  This camp use for improving programming skill in group in real situation.
+A group has 4-5 people.
 The camp take 7 days at Saen Palm resort.
 The camp take 6 days for learning skill and doing activities and 1 day for create product and presentation.

 ## Project
   The product what make in this camp.